 Can you donate money to support Small Acts of Friendship?

 We are looking to raise £65,000 to support this programme during 2017 and 2018.
 Please give generously through our JustGiving campaign page.

 Can you donate time to support Small Acts of Friendship?

 Small Acts of Friendship works with Voluntary Services at the Royal Sussex County Hospital to provide befriending provision on the elderly care wards.
 This could include sitting with patients to provide company, reading to patients or listening with empathy as they share their experiences.
 There is no personal care involved in this role.
 We usually ask volunteers to commit to one morning or afternoon shift per week and our volunteers either run or support activities for patients, including hand massage, poetry reading, hairdressing, music or art.
 You will have good interpersonal skills, a calm, friendly, compassionate nature and an interest in helping and supporting people.

-To start the process of becoming a volunteer, please register here : click ‘No’ that you are not a student and then mention Small Acts of Friendship in your Reasons for Choosing BSUH.
+To start the process of becoming a volunteer, please register your interest here to attend an Open Morning : click ‘No’ that you are not a student and then mention Small Acts of Friendship in your Reasons for Choosing BSUH.
 Volunteering in a hospital premises requires a DBS check and certain training to be done before you are able to start.